My New Treatment Approach:

 I am a Psychotherapist, Writer & Teacher based in London.
-As an Advanced Accredited Schema Therapist, Trainer & Supervisor, Internal Family Systems Therapist and Integrative Trauma Therapist I also draw from a wide range of highly effective, trauma-informed models.
-I have spent over 30 years learning about mental health, psychology and psychotherapy and, during that time, have studied a number of therapy models, including:
+As an Advanced Accredited Schema Therapist, Trainer & Supervisor and Internal Family Systems Therapist, I also integrate a wide range of highly effective, trauma-informed models into a unified treatment approach called integrative trauma therapy (ITT).
+This has been developed over 30 years of learning about psychology and psychotherapy – during that time I have studied and trained in a number of therapy models, including:

-I now integrate the best of these powerful, highly effective models into a trauma-informed treatment approach.
-Here are some of the key principles of my approach.
+I now integrate the best of these powerful, highly effective models into my unique, trauma-informed treatment approach.
+Here are some of the key principles of integrative trauma therapy.

 trauma-informed therapy